pirutivi/Heart-Disease-Prediction/README.md

 This project is a machine learning-based heart disease prediction model implemented in Google Colab.
 It uses various classification algorithms to predict whether a person is at risk of heart disease based on medical and lifestyle factors.

-## 📌 Features
+## Features
 - Data preprocessing and cleaning
 - Exploratory Data Analysis (EDA).
 - Model training .
-- Performance evaluation with accuracy, precision, recall, and F1-score
+- Performance evaluation with accuracy
-- Hyperparameter tuning for optimal results
 - Predictions on new patient data